ailintom/umschriftpy/README.md

 - `from_trlit_cg_times_2023` loads strings formatted with the 2023 version of the Trlit_CG Times font (https://dmd.wepwawet.nl/fonts.htm https://oeb.griffith.ox.ac.uk/fonts.aspx)
 - `from_trlit_cg_times` loads strings formatted with the pre-2023 version of the Trlit_CG Times font
-- `from_transliteration` loads strings formatted with Transliteration font (CCER), downloadable from the link above
+- `from_transliteration` loads strings formatted with Transliteration font (CCER), downloadable from the link above All of these methods can be modified using the optional `UmImport.S_FOR_Z` flag, which imports s and S as z and Z.

 The `UmschString` objects have export methods for outputting strings and support some of the Python string methods (`upper`, `lower`, `index`, `find`, `replace`, `endswith`, `startswith`)
 Data can be cleaned up using the `filter` method, with filtering options set by flags: